Quarantine and Isolation

 - For students living on campus, Housing & Residence Life has established a dedicated email account for students to identify their needs, ask questions, and get updates: [email protected].

-- Additional resources for students who are in quarantine or isolation are available.
-Students who live in GVSU Housing should work with housing staff on quarantine or isolation accommodations if needed.
+- Students who live in GVSU Housing should work with housing staff on quarantine or isolation accommodations if needed.

 - Students living off campus should make alternate accommodations.
 Recommendations for People with COVID-19 and COVID-19 Close Contacts | CDC